-For 2020, Mercer used two marketplace data approaches: (1) an aggregation of three general executive compensation surveys with a specific focus on companies with revenues of between \$5 billion and \$20 billion, and (2) compensation information for a group of 15 companies, or the FNF peer group.
-In light of our acquisition of F&G, FNF's organization structure, business focus, and revenue size have changed since 2019.
-Mercer recommended, and our compensation committee approved, the removal Genworth Financial Inc., due to its pending acquisition by China Oceanwide Holdings Group and the addition of Athene Holding to capture the addition of F&G's business which is not otherwise represented.
-Our peer group was based on a size range of approximately

-1/2 to 2 times that of FNF's revenue, with consideration given to a combination of factors including revenues, assets, and market capitalization, industry focus (generally the insurance industry based on Global Industry Classification Standard (GICS) Code), nature and complexity of operations, and because they compete with us for business and/or executive talent.
-When defining the peer group, our compensation committee, working with the compensation consultant, considered but were not limited by the standards used by ISS for identifying peer groups for public companies.
-The 2020 peer group consisted of:
+For 2021, Mercer used two marketplace data approaches: (1) two general executive compensation surveys with a specific focus on companies with revenues of between \$5 billion and \$20 billion, and (2) compensation information for a group of 15 companies, or the FNF peer group.
+In 2021, Mercer recommended, and our compensation committee approved, removing CNO Financials Group, Inc. (as it falls outside of the target revenue range), and Aon plc (as it was the only insurance brokerage business our prior peer group), and adding two larger corporations, Aflac Incorporated and The Hartford Financial Services Group, Inc. to account for FNF's growth.
+Our peer group was based on a size range of approximately 1/2 to 2 times that of FNF's revenue, and with the changes made to the peer group in 2021, we are positioned between the 50th and 75th percentiles for revenue and near the median for both market capitalization and enterprise value.
+When selecting the peer group, we consider a combination of factors including revenues, assets, and market capitalization, industry focus (generally the insurance industry based on Global Industry Classification Standard (GICS) Code, nature and complexity of operations, standards used by ISS for identifying peer groups for public companies, and whether the company competes with us for business and/or executive talent.

+The 2021 peer group consisted of:

+Aflac Incorporated

+American Financial Group

+Arch Capital Group Ltd.

+Assurant Inc.

+Athene Holdings, Inc.

+Cincinnati Financial Corporation

+CNA Financial Corporation

-American Financial Group First American Financial Corporation
+First American Financial Corporation

-Aon plc Lincoln National Corp.
+Lincoln National Corp.

-Arch Capital Group Ltd. Loews Corporation
+Loews Corporation

-Assurant Inc. Old Republic International
+Old Republic International

-Athene Holdings, Inc. Principal Financial Group, Inc.
+Principal Financial Group, Inc.

+The Hartford Financial Services Group, Inc.

-Cincinnati Financial Corporation Unum Group
+Unum Group

-CNA Financial Corporation W.R.
+W.R.
 Berkley Corporation

-CNO Financial Group, Inc.

-The compensation committee targeted pay levels within a reasonable range around the 50th percentile of the data when considering our named executive officers' 2020 base salaries, annual performance-based cash incentives and long-term equity incentives.
+Our named executive officers' 2021 total direct compensation (consisting of base salaries, annual performance-based cash incentives and long-term equity incentives) generally fell within a range around the 50th percentile of the peer group data, with base salaries falling slightly below the 50th percentile.
 This approach aligns with our philosophy of emphasizing variable performance-based compensation over fixed compensation.

 While the compensation decisions of our compensation committee ultimately were subjective judgments, our compensation committee also considered the following factors in making compensation decisions for our named executive officers.
 In determining the total compensation for Mr. Quirk, our compensation committee considered his more than 35 years of experience with FNF working in the title business and his importance to the continued successful operation of FNF's title business.
 In determining the total compensation for Mr. Nolan, our compensation committee considered his role and responsibility for oversight of our title operations, his involvement in our investor relations, as well as his more than 35 years of experience with FNF.
 In determining the total compensation for Mr. Park, our compensation committee considered his role and responsibility for accounting and financial reporting matters, as well as his 30 years of experience with FNF.
-In determining the total compensation for Mr. Jewkes, our compensation committee considered his role and responsibility for oversight of our day to day title operations, as well as his 34 years of experience with FNF and its predecessor companies.
-In determining the total compensation for Mr. Sadowski, our compensation committee considered his role and responsibility for legal and underwriting matters, as well as his 30 years of experience with FNF.
+In determining the total compensation for Mr. Jewkes, our compensation committee considered his role and responsibility for oversight of our day to day title operations, as well as his more than 35 years of experience with FNF and its predecessor companies.
+In determining the total compensation for Mr. Sadowski, our compensation committee considered his role and responsibility for legal and underwriting matters, as well as his more than 30 years of experience with FNF.